modflowpy/flopy/README.md

 Additional FloPy Resources
 ------------------------------------------------

-- [Tutorials](https://flopy.readthedocs.io/en/latest/tutorials.html) demonstrating basic FloPy use.

-- [MODFLOW 6 Example Problems](https://modflow6-examples.readthedocs.io/en/latest/) demonstrating FloPy use to create, run, and post-process MODFLOW 6 models.
+- [FloPy tutorials](https://flopy.readthedocs.io/en/stable/tutorials.html) and scripts demonstrating the use of FloPy to run and post-process MODFLOW-based models.

-- [Jupyter notebooks](https://flopy.readthedocs.io/en/latest/notebooks.html) demonstrating the use of FloPy pre- and post-processing capabilities with a variety of MODFLOW-based models.
+- [FloPy example notebooks](https://flopy.readthedocs.io/en/stable/notebooks.html) demonstrating the use of FloPy pre- and post-processing capabilities with a variety of MODFLOW-based models.

-- [Scripts](docs/script_examples.md) demonstrating the use of FloPy for running and post-processing MODFLOW-based models.
+- [MODFLOW 6 example problems](https://modflow6-examples.readthedocs.io/en/latest/) demonstrating FloPy use to create, run, and post-process MODFLOW 6 models.

 - A list of supported packages in FloPy is available in [docs/supported_packages.md](docs/supported_packages.md) on the github repo.